-This course is also linked to EFLD 310, a two-week practicum in a Whitehorse school.
+Historically, this course is also linked to EFLD 310, a two-week practicum in a Whitehorse school.
 During this two-week period, students are required to be in their placement from 8:00am until 3:45pm.
+This practicum may or may not happen this semester.
+Details to be provided at in the first week of classes.

-Thursday meetings will seek to model a wide range of instructional strategies.
+Thursday lectures will seek to model a wide range of instructional strategies.
 Weekly sessions will involve direct instruction, engagement with case studies, peer collaboration, literature circles, co-operative and competitive game structures and experiential / place-based pedagogy.